-- 2.1.1.4.2 Precision Farming techniques utilizing Global Positioning System (GPS) can help producers implement grid soil sampling. - 2.1.1.5 Producers will comply with the USDA Highly Erodible Land Conservation program.19 - 2.1.1.5.1 Highly erodible land is defined as soils that have an erodibility index of eight or more.
-The USDA will keep record of highly erodible land.
-Producers may obtain aerial imagery of their farms and a printout of their farm and tract records from the local USDA office administering their farm. - 2.1.1.5.2 Producers will maintain compliance with highly erodible land regulations by creating and implementing a required conservation system plan. - 2.1.1.5.3 Producers file Form AD-102620 with USDA Farm Service Agency certifying adherence to Highly Erodible Lands Conservation provisions.
-The submission of Form AD-1026 gives USDA authorization to enter and inspect all farms in which the producer has an interest.
+- 2.1.1.5.1 Highly erodible land is defined as soils that have an erodibility index of eight or more.
+The USDA keeps records of highly erodible land.
+Producers may obtain aerial imagery of their farms and a printout of their farm and tract records from the local USDA office administering their farm. - NRCS employs over 10,000 people in conservation programs and compliance. - 2.1.1.5.2 Producers will maintain compliance with highly erodible land regulations by creating and implementing a required conservation system plan. - 2.1.1.5.3 Producers file Forms AD-102627 and FSA-57828 with the USDA Farm Service Agency certifying adherence to Highly Erodible Lands Conservation provisions and an annual report of acreage.
+The submission of Forms AD-1026 and FSA-578 gives USDA authorization to enter and inspect all farms in which the producer has an interest. - 2.1.1.5.4 Producers planning to make changes that could impact highly erodible land must notify USDA for appropriate technical determination. - 2.1.1.6 Producers are in compliance with the USDA Sodsaver provision29 which helps protect native sod. - 2.1.1.7 Producers will follow all local regulations pertaining to burning crop residue and leaving crop residue in place to provide desirable agronomic advantages, including water storage and soil fertility.